BIOLOGY FOR LIFE

 Box and Whisker:

-You graphed the MEDIAN with QUARTILE bars using a box and whisker chart because your data was skewed (meaning it did not fit a normal distribution curve).
-Kruskal-Wallis is used to determine if there is a significant difference between the medians of the different levels of your manipulated variable.
+The MEDIAN with QUARTILE bars should be graphed using a box and whisker chart when data are skewed (meaning they do not fit a normal distribution curve).
+The Kruskal-Wallis test is used to determine if there is a significant difference between the medians of the three or more levels of the manipulated variable.

 Picture